ApryseSDK/PDFNetWrappers/README.md

-    cd Build # Move to that directory. cmake -D BUILD_PDFNetRuby=ON .. # Create the Makefiles with CMake. make # Build the Ruby wrappers with SWIG. make install # Copy the Ruby wrappers to where the samples can find them. cp ../fix_rpaths.sh ../PDFNetC/Lib/  # fix rpath issue on Mac cd ../PDFNetC/Lib/
+    cd Build # Move to that directory. cmake -D BUILD_PDFNetRuby=ON .. # Create the Makefiles with CMake. make # Build the Ruby wrappers with SWIG. sudo make install # Copy the Ruby wrappers to where the samples can find them. cp ../fix_rpaths.sh ../PDFNetC/Lib/  # fix rpath issue on Mac cd ../PDFNetC/Lib/
-    sh ./fix_rpaths.sh
+    sudo sh ./fix_rpaths.sh
     cd ../../Samples # Move to the Samples directory.
     ./runall_ruby.sh # Run all Ruby code samples, using the new wrappers.